The Taverners, Godshill

 Godshill is an odd place.
 It's always been the haunt of tourists, often by the coach-load, who stop off briefly on the way to or from somewhere else - they use the toilets, buy a cream tea and a postcard, and move on.
 In the winter it can be a ghost-town.
-So Matt and Cat were intrigued by what they'd heard.
-Had The Taverners, a big Godshill pub, abandoned the idea of churning out cheap bland food in volume?
-Would it be as friendly as before and would Cat's meal have any vegetables?
+So Matt and Cat were intrigued by what they'd heard about a new start at the venerable old pub formerly called the Cask and Taverners.

 Entering through the courtyard door as before, the pub did not look particularly different despite the promise of a "famous top London chef".
 Matt and Cat were not sure what they expected; perhaps a moustachioed maitre d' presiding over a lectern and a leather-bound diary in which M and C's names would not appear.
 As it was a friendly lady stepped out from behind the bar to greet them with a big smile and a clipboard.
 Thankfully she wasn't canvassing for pub quiz contestants but proffering the menus.
 The bill of fare was a far cry from the dull offerings of the former pub.
 Every dish looked interesting and unusual.
 It was written in an informative yet very jaunty style, with snippets of humour amongst the worthy details of the locally sourced food.
 Starters included 'classic 1970s prawn cocktail with all the bits' and 'hand raised (ie odd shaped) free range pork pie'.